mcdaley/mcdaley-blog/README.md

 - [] Figure out why the navbar logo and links move down when I click on About and Contact

 ## Future Tasks
+- [] For SEO I will want a <h1> tag on the page, but I currently do not have one on index.js.
+Should I add a hidden one?
 - [] Add global text in gatsby-config.js as in tutorial to remove all hard-coded text that is specific to me (e.g., tagline, name, linked-in link,...)
 - [] Investigate removing the PrismJS plugins for styling the <pre> and <code> blocks